softwaredeveloptam/turtle_shell/README.md

 * **cat** - creates a 🐱 on your Taminal display.
 * **crab** - creates a 🦀 on your Taminal display.
 * **shuntaro** - creates a Shuntaro on your Taminal display.

+---

+## Change Log

+* 5/29/2020 - Created the repo, added some basic functionality

+## Future Features

+* Make this a real usable shell for others.